Spectro34/website-chatbot-chatkit/README.md

-# 🤖 ChatKit - Containerized AI Chatbot
+# 🤖 ChatKit - Universal AI Chatbot

-A production-ready, containerized AI chatbot that can be easily integrated into any website.
-Features local LLM support via Ollama with automatic OpenAI fallback.
+A production-ready, pluggable AI chatbot that integrates into any website.
+Supports local LLM (Ollama) and cloud AI (OpenAI) with flexible deployment options.

 ## 🚀 Quick Start